 - you should know that rotigotine may cause dizziness, lightheadedness, fainting, or sweating when you get up too quickly from a lying position.
 This is more common when you first start using rotigotine or as the dose is being increased.
 To avoid this problem, get out of bed slowly, resting your feet on the floor for a few minutes before standing up.

 - you should know that your blood pressure may increase during your treatment with rotigotine.
 Your doctor will probably monitor your blood pressure during your treatment.

 - you should know that transdermal rotigotine can cause burns on your skin if you are having magnetic resonance imaging (MRI; a radiology technique designed to show the images of body structures) or cardioversion (a procedure to normalize the heart rhythm).
 Tell your doctor that you are using transdermal rotigotine if you are to have either of these procedures.

 - you should know that some people who used medications such as transdermal rotigotine developed intense urges or behaviors that were compulsive or unusual for them, such as gambling, increased sexual urges or behaviors, excessive shopping, and binge eating.
 Call your doctor if you have intense urges to shop, eat, have sex, or gamble, or you are unable to control your behavior.
-Tell your family members about this risk so that they can call the doctor even if you do not realize that your gambling or any other intense urges or unusual behaviors such as have become a problem.
+Tell your family members about this risk so that they can call the doctor even if you do not realize that your gambling or any other intense urges or unusual behaviors have become a problem.